gbdlin/django-admin-toolbox/README.rst

 Builder that represents all model admins from specified app.
 It will scan for models in specified app and put them as sub-elements, using ``ModelBuilder`` for each of them.
 You can also specify ``items`` that can contain any sub-items.
-Any subitem manually specified in ``items`` will come before items automatically added from scanning app.
+Any sub-item manually specified in ``items`` will come before items automatically added from scanning app.
 If Model or path to Model admin is referenced in ``items`` it will be automatically skipped later on, when creating automatic list of app models, so every model is used only once.
 This is global behaviour for every URL You can also set ``models`` or ``exclude`` parameters that will limit which models should be used.
 They can't be used together.
 If